AGTGreg/AppBlocks/README.md

 # Introduction

 AppBlocks is a tiny javascript library (~4kb minified) for building micro apps for the front-end.

+AppBlocks was created to cover the need of enhancing pages with font-end applications fast and without introducing much overhead.

-The Goal of AppBlocks is to provide all the necessary functionality for developing front-end micro apps while beeing lightweight, practical and as small as possible.
+The Goal of AppBlocks is to provide all the necessary functionality for developing front-end apps while beeing lightweight, ridiculously easy to use, practical and small.

+All the knowledge needed to start building applications with AppBlocks is here in a 10-15 minute read.

 ## Installation